BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 If you haven't read my other [debugging](/tags/#debugging) post about visualizing software, I advice you to start there.

+You should now have a proper understanding of what software is and how to visualize it.
+Also bugs are completly clear.

 Developers spend up to 50% of their time debugging according to [research by Cambridge university](http://download.microsoft.com/documents/rus/visualstudio/03_CambridgeUniversity_study-time_and_cost_saved_using_RDBs-January_20....pdf).
 But education typically lacks training on the subject [(McCauley 2008).](http://faculty.salisbury.edu/~xswang/research/papers/debugging/computerscienceeducation/contentserver1.pdf)